KnpLabs/knoodle-react-api/README.md

 }
 ```

-## Loading some fake data:
+## Loading some fake data

-You can load some dataset with by running:
+You can load some dataset by running:

 ```
 $ npm run fixtures
 ```

+This command will load 30 fake surveys to the database.